pozi/PoziConnect/docs/installation.md

 In the System DSN tab, check if there is a data source for 'pthprod'.
 If not, add a new DSN, using the same settings as your existing 64 bit one.
 It is recommended to use a different name for the new 32 bit DSN.
 For example, name it 'pthprod32' or similar so it can be distinguished from the existing DSN.

-Open the Pozi Connect config file in a text editor and update the DSN name:
+Open the relevant Pozi Connect config file (eg `PoziConnect\tasks\~Shared\M1 Shared - Import Pathway.ini` or equivalent client-specific task) in a text editor and update the DSN name:

 ```
 Pathway_DSN: pthprod32